 Self-Publishing vs Traditional Publishing: Which one is right for you?

 In the current publishing landscape, one of biggest consideration an author faces is whether traditional publishing is still their best path to success.
 In the past, the only way to get your book into the hands of readers was by working with a publisher who could get your book into stores.
 With the rise of online retailers and ebooks, any author can now access millions of potential readers without the backing of a major press — and without having to spend a fortune in producing that book.

-In this post, we look at the benefits and drawbacks of both traditional publishing and self-publishing.
-With the help of a short quiz, you will also get a better idea of the approach that best suits your needs.
+In this post, we look at the benefits and drawbacks of both traditional publishing and self-publishing and help you get a better idea of the approach that best suits your needs.
 Whether you’re a first-time writer or a published author with dozens of books to your name, take a moment to consider your options and decide which path will work best for you at this point.

 For a more detailed look at this topic, you can now subscribe for free to our 10-part Reedsy Learning course, Self-Publishing vs. Traditional Publishing.

 The Pros and Cons of Self-Publishing and Traditional Publishing

 Who doesn’t like a slideshow?
 In this deck, we look at the most critical elements of self-publishing and traditional publishing — including the editing and production process, your distribution options and, of course, the money.

 Which path is the right one for you?

 While neither self-publishing or traditional publishing can guarantee success, choosing your path wisely will give you the best chance at achieving your goals.
 With that in mind, let’s look at both options from your perspective.